Thriller Manju: Career

 Manju began his career as a stuntman with Nyayada Kannu (1985).
 He played the stunt double of one of the characters in the film.
 Manju had one scene in the film and was shot in the Kanteerava Studios, Bangalore.

 Manju's 2010 Kannada film, Jayahe featured himself in the leading roles alongside actors Ayesha and Jai Akash.
-The film was later dubbed and released in Malayalam as Lady Bruce Lee (2011) and into Tamil as Vettai Puli (2013).
+The film was later dubbed and released in Malayalam and Telugu as Lady Bruce Lee (2011) and into Tamil as Vettai Puli (2013).